MichaelCurrin/dev-cheatsheets/cheatsheets/git/status.md

 ## Flags

+Some flags I am interested in.

 ```
+       -s, --short
+           Give the output in the short-format.
+           (Default is --long)

+       -b, --branch
+           Show the branch and tracking info even in short-format.

+       --show-stash
+           Show the number of entries currently stashed away.

        --porcelain[=<version>]
            Give the output in an easy-to-parse format for scripts.
 This is similar to the short output, but
            will remain stable across Git versions and regardless of user configuration.
 See below for details.